highlight/highlight/README.md

 ## Contributors

-### Enhanced Log and Trace Filtering
+### Enhanced Log Filtering by Record Attributes

-We've improved our log and trace filtering capabilities, allowing you to apply sophisticated filters based on record attributes.
-This enhancement provides granular control over your monitoring data, making it easier to pinpoint specific issues and analyze relevant information.
-You can now leverage the same powerful filtering mechanisms for logs and traces, streamlining your debugging and observability workflows.
+We've significantly improved log and trace filtering capabilities, allowing you to apply granular filters based on record attributes.
+This enables more precise debugging and analysis by letting you drill down into specific log data using custom attributes, similar to how you filter other data types within Highlight.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->